preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. image:: teams-deep-links.png

-Deep links can take you to almost any item, like channels, tabs and apps within Microsoft Teams.
+Deep links can take you to almost any item like channels, tabs and apps within Microsoft Teams.

 .. image:: teams-deep-links-2.png